 - For more information, download our GED brochure.

 All of our classes are taught by experienced instructors trained in adult education, who have a passion for teaching.

-- GED Prep classes meet twice a week, for two hours each, for seven weeks.
+- GED Prep classes meet twice a week, for two hours each, for eight weeks.

 - Weekend and evening courses available to accommodate student’s busy schedules.

 - Language Arts classes provide instruction in reading, writing, grammar, spelling, and vocabulary.

 - Math classes are designed to build skill in number functions, multi-step word problems, and beginning algebra and geometry.